crcn/pearls/README.md

 ## Features

 - Run multiple process in parallel.
-- Restart procs of any cwd's change.
+- Restart procs if any files change.
 - Take running processes and start them under a pearl group.

 ## Requirements